texdiaz/curriculum/01-html/README.md

 ##### HTML elements

 Every piece of website content is 'wrapped' in an HTML element.
 An HTML element is usually composed of two tags, an opening tag and a closing tag (though we will see there are exceptions).
 Content, such as text or other HTML elements, will be displayed within these tags.
+Tags have associated behaviours of the elements.
 `<p>Text</p>`
-Opening tags can include modifiers, called **attributtes** that modify default behaviour of the element, or add extra information.
+Opening tags can include modifiers, called **attributes** that modify default behaviour of the element, or add extra information.
 In this case, the `lang` attribute in the `p` tag is telling information about the language of the text.
 ```html